sciworks/spack-updater/README.md

 2. If the files differ and the local change is more recent, a PR is done to spack.
 See below for how this is done.
 3. The same is applied for changes to associates files in the package directory.

-We can also detect the cases where a package is newly added to spack or the repository.
-However, since we cannot tell if absence / addition of a supplementary file means it was actually added locally or deleted upstream, we instead take a more conservative approach to just look for changes in the files.
-E.g., any deletion/addition of a supplementary file usually means an update to the package.py.
+**under development**

 ### How do we update to spack?

 We can't do a pull request to a different repository programatically without a personal access token, which @vsoch doesn't like to provide, even scoped.

-Thus, the way we are going to do the pull request is a bit of a trick, and manually done.
-The workflow will be intended to be run on a merge to a main branch, and when it detects changes, it will open an issue on itself (we cannot open issues on other repos) that will provide a link for a human to open the issue, and opening the issue on the subsequent repository will trigger the building workflow.

-Given that the pull request trigger detects a changed workflow, we comment back to the pull request a link to open a pull request to the upstream that will trigger a workflow there to do the update.
+Thus, we push to a branch here, and then open an issue on the repository here with a link to open a pull request.
+The pull request is open by a user, but the updates and branch automation are handled by the action.

 TLDR: This should ensure that local changes to a package.py file and associated assets are generally synced.
 It's recommended to do this in unision with ensuring the package still builds.
 This can be done with the [pakages spack builder](https://syspack.github.io/pakages/).

 ### Example

-*TODO* this will be updated when @vsoch refactors it.

 When: